SHARE

 Chicago Art Fair Weekend

-This weekend is exciting in Chicago.
-Summer weather is here, and it is art fair weekend.
+Art Fair Weekend in Chicago is a big deal in our community.
 Chicago has two art fairs that run simultaneously in the heart of the city.
 Old Town Art Fair and Wells Street Art Fair are the best art fairs in Chicago.
-I will sell my photography at the Wells Street Art Fair on June 8 and 9th.
-This is a great opportunity to meet me, see my photography, and chat about all things Paris.
+I will be selling my photography at the Wells Street Art Fair on June 14th and 15th.
+This is an excellent opportunity to meet me, view my photography, and discuss all things Paris.
+Of course, I will also be chatting about my upcoming book, Paris Every Day, with an opportunity to preorder!

 The Difference Between The Two Art Fairs